Trinidad and Tobago Defence Force: Organisation

 The Trinidad and Tobago Defence Force (TTDF) comprises 5,622 uniformed personnel, 1 permanent, 35 contracted, and 156 daily paid civilian staff.
 The President of Trinidad and Tobago is the Commander-in-Chief, while the Chief of Defence Staff (CDS) is responsible for the TTDF's operational use, subject to the Minister of Defence's directions as outlined in Section 191(2) of the Defence Act, Chapter 14:01.

+Defence Force Headquarters

 The CDS leads the Defence Force Headquarters, supported by the VCDS and the Commanding Officers of the TTDF's four formations.
 The TTDF Headquarters includes administrative and operational units.

 Administration provides support services such as Human Resource Management, Finance, and Registry.
 Key roles include: